edmtorres/harmonize_sumstats/README.md

 conda activate gwas_env
 ```

-For Apple Silicon (M-series) Macs experiencing a segmentation fault, use the following command.
-This forces a native arm64 build to ensure compatibility with M-series chips.
+To avoid a potential segmentation fault on Apple Silicon (M-series) chips, use the following command to force a native arm64 build.
+This ensures compatibility and optimal performance on modern Mac hardware.

 ```
 CONDA_SUBDIR=osx-arm64 conda env create -f code/environment.yml